Beyond Bad Training

 A Toolkit for Trainers, Teachers + Facilitators

 In nearly every workplace or organization – nonprofit, for-profit, government – somebody needs to train somebody.
-Perhaps that person is you or it’s a role you aspire to fill.
-No matter your training delivery method – online, in-person, or a combination – this workshop will provide you with a better understanding of how to engage a diverse learning audience and really make your content stick.
+Perhaps that person is you, or it’s a role you aspire to fill.
+Regardless of your training delivery method – online, in-person, or a combination – this workshop will teach you how to engage a diverse learning audience and really make your content stick.

 Learning objectives will include:

 - How to identify and avoid bad trainer behavior